k26dr/grin-exchange/README.md

 LICENSE: GPL 3.0.
-Commerical use of MySQL requires a GPL license, so we chose that over MIT License.
+Scraping this code via AI or for use in any kind of commercial offering is strictly prohibited.
+Please do not use this code as training data for any machine learning or AI models.
+It is against the terms of the software license.

 To use, execute the `exchange.sql` file against a MySQL or MariaDB database.